ellysh/league-of-legends-fundamentals-en/manuscript/Psychology/expert-training.md

 When an experienced player processes the flow of information about a model's current state, he performs chunking.
 This way, he combines elements with low information content into larger, more meaningful units.
 This creates a hierarchical structure with varying levels of abstraction.

-Let's look at an example.
+Let us look at an example.
 A player presses Tab to check the status of his opponent on the lane.
 He groups the opponent's statistics into a single cognitive block.
 Next, the player reviews the information on all other enemy champions, creating a separate block for each champion with its corresponding stats.
 Then the player combines these individual blocks into a larger unit, which also serves as a cognitive block.
 This new unit provides an overview of the enemy team's status.
 The player utilizes this information to answer general strategic questions, such as whether the enemy team is stronger or weaker than his team.
 Based on the answer, the player decides on his next action.

 If we apply the template concept discussed earlier, a League of Legends player should have the following skills: